top of page

 I'm a private tutor (and former teacher) with over 20 years of teaching experience, providing online English tuition to students from Year 5 -Year 11.

-Finally, I'm familiar with all exam boards (but specialise in AQA) and, as I'm often fully booked for GCSE English tuition, I decided to create some digital and printable guides to help students with their exam preparation:
+I'm familiar with all exam boards (but specialise in AQA) but, as I'm often fully booked for GCSE English tuition by September, I decided to create some digital and printable guides to help students with their exam preparation:

 The last thing you need to know about GCSE English Revision